filesender/filesender/docs/v2.0/features/index.md

 	* Can detect whether a file was actually downloaded (but for the last download chunk).
 This also means download completed emails are now sent once the file is actually downloaded, not when the download starts.
 	* Show a warning when downloading (to) a file > 2GB on Mac that you need a different unarchiver.
 * Automatic deletion of transfers
-* Flash-free legacy multi-file upload for older browsers lacking HTML5 FileAPI upload capability.
-Not as pretty but it does work.

 ## Easy to use UI